Here is a list of training and career development resources available related to supporting graduate students at Georgia Tech:

 The simple answer is no. All fellowship questions should be directed to the Office of Scholarships and Financial Aid.

-How do I hire a student as a Tech Temp for one semester?
+Can I hire a student as a Tech Temp for one semester?

 Summer Employment/Limited Hours